 This information from Lexicomp® explains what you need to know about this medication, including what it’s used for, how to take it, its side effects, and when to call your healthcare provider.

-- It is used to treat or prevent high parathyroid hormone levels.
+- It is used to treat high parathyroid hormone levels in certain patients.

-- If you have any of these health problems: High calcium levels or high vitamin D levels.
+- If your child has any of these health problems: High calcium levels or high vitamin D levels.